hvasconcelos/hvasconcelos.github.io/_posts/2013-09-29-Moving-To-Ireland.md

 The job interview processes lasted in August when i accepted a proposal made by my current company.
 They hired me to work in a permanent Senior Software Engineer role based in Dublin,Ireland.

-## Ireland Choice
+## Why Ireland

  The Ireland choice was not hard but the arguments that seduced me were :

 * A job in a different industry - Aeronautical Telecommunications
 * Chance to new learn new things and work with leading technologies
-* A huge cluster of International IT enterprises to work on with highly competitive remunerations and career prospects.
+* A huge cluster of International IT companies to work on with  competitive remunerations and career prospects.
 * A challenging multicultural environment workplace
 * Fast-paced dynamic IT sector